d03n3rfr1tz3/hass-divoom/README.md

 * `datetime`: Sets the date and time using the `value` parameter in the typical ISO datetime format.
 * `weather`: Sets the weather.
 Set the temperature using the `value` parameter and the weather type using the `weather` parameter.\
   1 = clear, 3 = cloudy sky, 5 = thunderstorm, 6 = rain, 8 = snow, 9 = fog
 * `raw`: Send a raw command using the `raw` parameter to the Divoom device.
   Might be useful, if a certain mode/feature is not implemented by this component yet.
 * `off`: Turn the display off.

-`MODE` on timebox, ditoo and similar Divoom devices additionally support:
+`MODE` on some Divoom devices like TimeboxEvo, Tivoo and Ditoo additionally support:

+* `countdown`: Shows the countdown using the `countdown` parameter (format mm:ss).
+You can control the start/stop state using the `value` parameter.
+* `noise`: Shows the noise meter.
+You can control the start/stop state using the `value` parameter.
+* `timer`: Shows the timer.
+You can control the start/stop state using the `value` parameter.
 * `playstate`: Sets the play/pause state using the `value` parameter.
 * `radio`: Shows the radio using the `value` parameter.
 Additionally the `frequency` can be set.
 * `volume`: Sets the volume using the `volume` or `number` or `value` parameter.

+`MODE` on Ditoo additionally support:

+* `keyboard`: Changes the keyboard effects using the `value` parameter. \
+  -1 = previous effect, 0 = toggle on/off, 1 = next effect

 ### Examples